-Concurrently, guests were updated on mask mandates, social distancing, and other items identified in public health orders on the official website.
+Concurrently, guests were updated on mask mandates, social distancing, and other items identified in public health orders.
 Nonetheless, people who did not or could not attend the event had plenty of opportunities to enjoy the Albuquerque Balloon Festival 2021 from afar.
-Balloon Fiesta Live!, a hosted live stream of the event, was broadcasted over the internet, and the news was updated on social media pages like Instagram, Twitter, and Facebook.
+Balloon Fiesta Live!, a hosted live stream of the event, was broadcast over the internet, and the news was updated on social media pages like Instagram, Twitter, and Facebook.

 - Single-Session For Adults that are 13 years & older – $15

 - Children 12 & Younger – Free

 - Adult-Advanced Purchase – $22

 - Adult-Day of Purchase – $25